Nicola Benedetti: Official honours

+Honorary degrees

-Benedetti was awarded honorary doctorates from Glasgow Caledonian University in November 2007 and from Heriot-Watt University in 2010; she was also awarded honorary degrees from the University of Edinburgh in November 2011.
+Benedetti was awarded honorary doctorates from Glasgow Caledonian University in November 2007 and from Heriot-Watt University in 2010; she was also awarded honorary degrees from the University of Edinburgh in November 2011 and from the University of Leicester in July 2013.
 She was awarded an honorary degree from the University of York in August 2020.

-She was made a Member of the Order of the British Empire (MBE) in the 2013 New Year's Honours "For services to Music and to charity", and was elected an honorary fellow of the Royal Society of Edinburgh in March 2017.
+Other honours and awards

 In 2015, she was listed as one of BBC's 100 Women.

-In May 2017, she was presented with the Queen's Medal for Music, the youngest of the twelve people to receive the award since it was established in 2005.

-She was made a Commander of the Order of the British Empire (CBE) in the 2019 New Year Honours, "For services to Music".
-In 2019 she was also given the annual Royal Medal award by the Royal Society of Edinburgh for improving the lives of deprived Scottish children through Sistema Scotland and the Big Noise Orchestras.
+She was elected an honorary fellow of the Royal Society of Edinburgh in March 2017.
+In 2019 she was given the annual Royal Medal award by the Royal Society of Edinburgh for improving the lives of deprived Scottish children through Sistema Scotland and the Big Noise Orchestras.